hardlyneutral/heavyanalytics/README.md

 2. Upload the Heavy Analytics plugin directory and all its contents to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

-##Frequently Asked Questions

-###Is this another Google Analytics type thing?

-Nope.
-Heavy Analytics is about analyzing the quality of the content of your site, not all amount/source/referrer/etc.

-###When will BuddyPress-specific analytics be available?

-Coming soon!

 ##Screenshots

 1. A user's avatar image with a text overlay displaying the number of posts they have published and their "nice name".